Skip to Content

 Some varieties are:

 • Lumina White Pumpkins – The skin of white pumpkins is less stringy and this makes it easy to carve them.
 The size is 10-12 pounds.
-Carve them right before displaying since these pumpkins don’t last well.
+Carve them right before displaying them since these pumpkins don’t last well.

 • Moonshine Pumpkins – A wonderful small, white pumpkin that is very uniform, and smooth-skinned.
 They average 8-12 pounds.
 The pumpkins have long green handles and are perfect for decorating or carving.